agancsos2/CS665/Gancsos_Abel_Assignment2/README.md

 ### Assumptions
 * The order has already been completed and paid for by the time the process enters into this utility.
-* In addition to notifiying the customer of an expected delivery, the driver is told where to pick the order up.
+* In addition to notifying the customer of an expected delivery, the driver is told where to pick the order up.
 * Although the system would use GPA coordinates to calculate driver location, the distance is calculated by random numbers in miles for simulation purposes.
 * More product types can be added in the future.
 * Food types can be of any type.